miicck/xdmc/README.md

         atomic_potential 3 0 0 0

         # Quantum particles to treat with monte carlo, described by
-        # a mass, charge and spin (the name is just a label).
+        # a mass, charge and spin (spin is in units of 1/2.
+The name is just a label).
         #        name      mass  charge  spin  Initial position
         particle electron  1     -1       1    0 0 0
         particle electron  1     -1       1    0 0 0